-- ❖ Stepping Stone to Long-Term Work

-- ❖ Consulting with Evertt & Ileene Huffard

-- ❖ Potential to be Full-Time in Fall 2026
+- ❖ Stepping Stone to Long-Term Work - ❖ Planning to be Full-Time in Fall 2026

-- ❖ Cultural Immersion Assessment

-- ❖ Test-Run for Potential Apprenticeship with Tachikawa

-Our request right now is solely regarding the short-term mission effort planned for Summer 2024.
+Our request right now is solely regarding the short-term mission effort planned for this Summer.
 However, we feel that some greater context is helpful as we seek to partner in this work.

 Emily Rachel and I are exploring the prospect of full-time mission work in Japan as early as Fall of 2026.
-We have been working with Drs.
-Evertt & Ileene Huffard in this regard and seek to actively engage with others both in the U.S. and Japan in the future as things progress.
+We frequently discuss Japanese missions with the Albrights, have consulted with Drs.
+Everett & Ileene Huffard in this regard, and seek to actively engage with others both in the U.S. and Japan in the future as things progress.

-With that in mind, we are viewing this Summer's trip as a potential stepping stone to that long-term goal.
-It affords us the opportunity to get some time on the field under our belts and catch at least a partial glimpse of how we might see ourselves there in the future.
+With that in mind, we are viewing this Summer's trip as the next stepping stone to that long-term goal.
+It affords us the opportunity to get some more time on the field under our belts and catch at least a partial glimpse of how we might see ourselves there in the future.
 Although six weeks is a little too short to fully experience culture shock, being immersed in Japanese culture during this trip can offer some clues to how we might react personally and as a couple.